 The beach from 12th Street to Constituyentes Avenue

-This is where local fisherman have their boats.
+This is where local fishermen have their boats.
 This part of the beach is less desirable and has seen considerable erosion lately.
 The water here is not the best for swimming because there are the boats tied up and if there is any seaweed, it gets stuck in this area.
 Just before you get to Constituyentes Avenue there is the Gran Porto Resort.
 This hotel takes up most of the beach and there is only a small spot just south of the Constituyentes Pier where you can spread a towel although the water is a little rocky here, so it is more for just taking sun.

 The beach from Constituyentes Pier to just before 28th Street